View Document Text

 existing at the time of the trade.
 We consider the full range of brokerage services,

-responsibility, responsiveness and the value of any research provided.
+responsibility, responsiveness, and the value of any research provided.
 In addition, we

-consider the character of the market for the security, size and type of transaction, and
+consider the character of the market for the security, size, and type of transaction, and

-Clients’ portfolio transactions, including reviewing trades for best execution.
+transactions in Client portfolios, including reviewing trades for best execution.

 Soft Dollars